Nandaki/mymcd.eu-shifts/README.md

 - Set up the required dependencies and environment as specified in the documentation.
 - Run the script to extract shifts and integrate them into Google Calendar.

-Feel free to tweak this description as required or share the GitHub link if you'd like me to refine it further!